Chronologic Price Hits $0.32 (DAY)

-Chronologic (CURRENCY:DAY) traded 6.5% higher against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on May 1st.
-One Chronologic coin can currently be purchased for $0.32 or 0.00000563 BTC on popular cryptocurrency exchanges.
-During the last week, Chronologic has traded 20.2% lower against the U.S. dollar.
-Chronologic has a market cap of $380,600.20 and $439.00 worth of Chronologic was traded on exchanges in the last 24 hours.
+Chronologic (CURRENCY:DAY) traded 2.8% higher against the US dollar during the 24 hour period ending at 16:00 PM Eastern on May 2nd.
+One Chronologic coin can now be bought for about $0.32 or 0.00000570 BTC on popular exchanges.
+Chronologic has a total market cap of $381,633.86 and $33.00 worth of Chronologic was traded on exchanges in the last 24 hours.
+During the last week, Chronologic has traded 2.8% higher against the US dollar.

 Here is how other cryptocurrencies have performed during the last 24 hours: